mayerph/ehs/README.md

   - contains the basic implementation of the Template datatype which can be used in external projects.
   - This implementation has to be maintained by the user.

-### How to use
+## How to use

 1. Import the EHS module.
 This module provides all necessary functions for parsing a html string.
 2. Create and import the Template datatype.
-The must have basic implementation can be found in the directory src/Data.hs.txt
+The must-have implementation can be found in the directory src/Data.hs.txt
     - This implementation has to be updated if you want to use a custom datatype
     - The src/Data.hs for example introduced the new constructor T_User for using the custom datatype User for templating
+3. The basic usage of the parser looks like this:

+        [html|<div>string to parse</div>]